 Manufacturers are already reconfiguring their production capacity around high-volume global platform architectures.
 To support this, we will see the emergence of new business models characterized by alliances with key players in other industry sectors that have the new skills required by advances in technology and electronics.
-There will also be a “recalibration” of the automotive industry supply chain, which was forced on the sector by the decline in sales during the period from 2009 to 2012.
+There will also be a “recalibration” of the automotive industry supply chain, which is being forced on the sector by the decline in sales through the period from 2009 to 2012.
 This, together with the emergence of new manufacturing capacity in India and China, has created global overcapacity, which is particularly evident in plants in Europe and North America.
-“Profitability for OEMs has been hurt and margins for suppliers have sunk below the break-even level,” the report warns.
+“Profitability for OEMs has been hurt and margins for suppliers have sunk below the break-even level,” the Deloitte report warns.
 A rash of bankruptcies and the high-profile government bailout of key auto industry players in the United States and elsewhere underscore this point.
 The future, however, looks brighter for a reconfigured automotive sector, with current predictions cited by the report pointing to around 70 million units being sold worldwide by 2015.

-The Major Players
+The Five Major Players

 Volkswagen kept its top spot among motor manufacturers in 2013 according to Forbes, and is on course to fulfill CEO Martin Winterkorn’s goal of being “the world’s most profitable, fascinating and sustainable automobile manufacturer by 2018.”
 He is targeting an annual production quota of 10 million cars and trucks worldwide and a profit margin of 8% or higher.
 VW ranked 14th in the Forbes Global 2000 companies for 2013.